 Competitor research is an ongoing process; continue to monitor what your competitors are doing so you can stay on top of changing trends in the marketplace.
 Sign up for your competitors’ newsletters, and follow them on social media.
 It’s also a good idea to purchase some of your competitors’ products to see what the customer experience is like.

 4. Determine pricing and positioning.

-It's very easy for consumers to compare prices today, so it's important to do some work on this upfront.
-Now that you understand your ideal customers, you should have a better idea of what they're willing to spend money on and how much they're willing to pay for those things.
-You don't want your target customers to consider your products overpriced.
+It’s very easy for consumers to compare prices today, so it’s important to put a lot of thought into pricing.
+Now that you understand your ideal customers, you should have a better idea of what they’re willing to spend money on and how much they’re willing to pay for those things.
+You don’t want your target customers to consider your products overpriced.

 E-commerce marketing strategy ideas

 Now that you’ve completed the initial steps in developing your e-commerce marketing strategy, it’s time to start focusing on the components of your plan.
 Here are seven ideas to get you started:

 As the term implies, SEO involves optimizing your website so that it ranks highly in search engines.
 There are many facets of SEO, but one important component involves optimizing certain keywords so that your site ranks well in search engines such as Google.
 SEO is one of the best ways to increase organic traffic to your website.